-Sultry Rita Hayworth (1918-1987) was an American dancer and actress was one of the top pin-up girl for GIs during World War II.
+Sultry Rita Hayworth (1918-1987) was an American dancer and actress who was one of the top pin-up girls for GIs during World War II.
 Her beauty catapulted her to international stardom and she is best known for her sexy performance in the Film Noir Gilda (1946).
 Later in her career she also appeared in European films.

 Belgian postcard by Victoria, Brussels, no. 639.
 Photo: Columbia Pictures.